Travel Bug Within

 Would you think it possible?

-Recently I travelled to Bangkok with a group of writers and bloggers from Brisbane.
-We flew with Air Asia – the low-cost airline who recently added direct flights out of Brisbane.
+I flew to Bangkok with a group of writers and bloggers from Brisbane.
+We flew with Air Asia – the low-cost airline that recently added direct flights out of Brisbane.

-Here are five new and interesting experiences I discovered in Bangkok – including food, sights, where to stay and how to get around.
+Here are five new and interesting experiences I discovered in Bangkok on this trip – including food, sights, where to stay, and how to get around.

 Fly Air Asia direct from Brisbane to Bangkok